LyondellBasell Industries N.V. (LYB) Reveals an Earnings Mystery

 LYB’s Market Performance

-LYB stocks went up by 5.74% for the week, with a monthly jump of 10.12% and a quarterly performance of -5.67%, while its annual performance rate touched -7.67%.
-The volatility ratio for the week stands at 4.89% while the volatility levels for the past 30 days are set at 3.53% for LyondellBasell Industries N.V..
-The simple moving average for the period of the last 20 days is 5.00% for LYB stocks with a simple moving average of 2.05% for the last 200 days.
+LYB stocks went down by -0.77% for the week, with a monthly drop of -0.15% and a quarterly performance of 11.02%, while its annual performance rate touched -17.23%.
+The volatility ratio for the week stands at 3.64% while the volatility levels for the past 30 days are set at 3.43% for LyondellBasell Industries N.V..
+The simple moving average for the period of the last 20 days is 2.85% for LYB stocks with a simple moving average of 0.92% for the last 200 days.

 Analysts’ Opinion of LYB